 Fine textures and intricate shaping require a little more concentration, but are worth every minute of your time.
 Above you can see a Lapwing Pullover in Kelpie and Shearwater → I chose these colours in reference to the raven costume.
-Below you can see the finished version of the same pullover in the original colourway of Lapwing and Machair with touches of Clover.
+Below you can see the finished version of the same pullover in the original colourway of Lapwing and Machair with touches of Clover, and the finished Kelpie and Shearwater version (worn alongside a Capillifolium Hat Set).
 These two versions show what a difference your colour choices will make.

 One of the most important parts of making a hand-knitted garment is careful finishing.
 The Lapwing Collar feathers are quite an extreme example.
 The feathers are designed to be stretched and flattened; the blocking process involves pinning them out to size (the longest feathers can be soaked before stretching and pinning) and then covering them with a thoroughly wet towel.
 You can see the transformation that occurs below, with feathers Jade has made for a raven-coloured Lapwing Collar.
-You can also see the finished collar ready to go out on a photoshoot.
+You can also see the finished collar.

 Darning in ends can sometimes be treated like a chore to be rushed, but careful finishing is crucial for a perfect result.
 You can see the Mol Eire in progress and in a finished state, with all the ends neatly darned away.